-Much of the work in this review article, and originally published by myself and my coauthors who were closely involved in the research, Professor Patricia Riddell and Dr Sonia Toor, was funded by research fellowships from the National Institute of Health Research Post-Doctoral Fellowship PDA 01/05/031 and a UK Medical Research Council Clinician Scientist Fellowship G0802809.
+This review article would not have been possible without the drive, mentorship and close collaboration with Professor Patricia Riddell.
+She and Dr Sonia Toor were both integral to the research, which was funded by research fellowships from the National Institute of Health Research Post-Doctoral Fellowship PDA 01/05/031 and a UK Medical Research Council Clinician Scientist Fellowship G0802809.